alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - You can test HackMD independently of the RDS servers by connecting to `<dsg-subnet-data-prefix>.152:3000` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<dsg-id> Research Users` security group.

 ## 7. Deploy initial shared Compute VM

+### Configure or log into a suitable deployment environment
 To deploy a compute VM you will need the following available on the machine you run the deployment script from:
   - The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
   - [PowerShell Core v 6.0 or above](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6). **NOTE:** On Windows make sure to run `Windows Powershell 6 Preview` and **not** `Powershell` to run Powershell Core once installed.
 - The [PowerShell Azure commandlet](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.3.0)
 - A bash shell (via the Linux or MacOS terminal or the Windows Subsystem for Linux)

-For convenience we recommend using one of the Safe Haven deployment VMs on Azure.
+**NOTE:** You can only deploy to **one DSG at a time** from a given computer as both the `Az` CLI and the `Az` Powershell module can only work within one Azure subscription at a time.
+For convenience we recommend using one of the Safe Haven deployment VMs on Azure for all production deploys.
+This will also let you deploy compute VMs in parallel to as many DSGs as you have deployment VMs.
 See the [parallel deployment guide](../../azure-vms/README-parallel-deploy-using-azure-vms.md)) for details.

-To deploy a new compute VM to a DSG:
+## Use a deployment VM to deploy to the Safe Haven

-- Ensure that the configuration JSON file for your DSG exists (generated in step 2 above)
+- Checkout the `master` branch using `git checkout master` (or the deployment branch for the DSG environment you are deploying to)
+- Ensure you have the latest changes locally using `git pull`
+- Ensure you are authenticated in the Azure CLI using `az login`
+- Navigate to the folder in the safe haven repo with the deployment scripts at `<data-safe-haven-repo>/new_dsg_environment/dsg_deploy_scripts/07_deploy_compute_vms`
-- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/07_deploy_compute_vms/` directory of the Safe Haven repository.
+- Open a Powershell terminal with `pwsh`
+- Ensure you are authenticated within the Powershell `Az` module by running `Connect-AzAccount` within Powershell
-- Run the `./Create_Compute_VM.ps1` script, providing the DSG ID, last octet of the IP address (if desired) and VM size (if desired) when prompted
+- Deploy a new VM into a DSG environment using the `Create_Compute_VM.ps1` script, entering the DSG ID, VM size (optional) and last octet of the desired IP address (next unused one between 160 and 199)

 ### Troubleshooting Compute VM deployments
 - Click on the VM in the DSG subscription under the `RG_DSG_COMPUTE` respource group.
 It will have the last octet of it's IP address at the end of it's name.